cpb-/yocto-cooker/README.md

 The `builds` section is a collection of build-configurations.
 The name of the build-config is used to create the build directory.

-For example, when preparing the compilation of the `pi3` build-config, `chef` creates the `build-pi3` directory.
+For example, when preparing the compilation of the `pi3` build-config, `cooker` creates the `build-pi3` directory.

 A build-configuration may contain the following attributes: specific layers,